solaris57/ultrashipu2-csharp/README.md

 ## 00. About the author and project
 ---
 Hello, my name is Solaris and I'm not a programming expert.
 I created this project as a hobby and to hopefully help others save time during their research.
-If you have any questions or feedback about this project, feel free to reach out to me on Discord at solaris#7753.
+If you have any questions or feedback about this project, feel free to reach out to me on Discord at "ethernet.".

 This documentation is intended to be used on a Windows system, and to be a starting point or a guide to a bigger project.